 Would you like to represent the residents of Croxley Green and help keep it special?
-Then why not become a Parish Councillor?
-A casual vacancy has arisen in Durrants Ward.
-However, you don't have to live in Durrants Ward to represent the residents there.
+Then why not become a Parish Councillor.
+A Casual Vacancy has arisen in Dickinsons Ward.
+However, you don't have to live in Dickinsons Ward to represent the residents there.

 To be eligible to become a councillor, you must:

 • be over 18 years of age.

 • be a British subject, or a citizen of the Irish Republic, a commonwealth country, a UK dependent territory or another country in the European community.